 Non-invasive head and neck cancer test developed

-Researchers have developed a urine-based test to detect head and neck cancer, opening the door to more accessible and less invasive screening options.
+A team of scientists have created a urine-based test for the detection of head and neck cancer, offering patients more accessible as well as less invasive screening options.

-Taking a whole genome sequencing approach, the team identified transrenal ctDNA (TR-ctDNA) and subsequently developed an ultrashort droplet digital PCR assay that was able to successfully detect TR-ctDNA originating from HPV-associated oropharyngeal squamous cell carcinoma.
+Taking a whole genome sequencing approach, the researchers identified transrenal ctDNA and subsequently developed an ultrashort droplet digital PCR assay that was able to successfully detect TR-ctDNA originating from HPV-associated oropharyngeal squamous cell carcinoma.

 “One of the most remarkable outcomes of this study is that the test that has been developed has detected cancer recurrences far earlier than would typically happen based on clinical imaging,” explained J. Chad Brenner (University of Michigan Health Rogel Cancer Center, MI, USA), co-senior author of the study.